“hearts that care, hands that heal”

 Alison Lord, DVM

 I grew up in New York and earned my BA in Biology from Vassar College and my DVM from Cornell University’s College of Veterinary Medicine.
-I moved to Portland just after graduation and fall more in love with this city all the time.
-I live in an adorable bungalow in North Portland with 2 cats, a Llewellin English Setter, and a Pacific Parrotlet.
+I moved to Portland just after graduation and currently share my life here with my lovely partner and a cat, a Llewellin Setter, and what we suspect to be a cross between a Kelpie and a fruit bat.
 I also have a horse but he doesn’t get to live with me.
-When I’m not in the office, I can be found snuggling my cats, hiking with my dog, riding my horse, running, or going to yoga.
-I am very fond of food, books, movies, music, and travel as well as chances to give back and pay it forward.
+When I’m not in the office, I can be found snuggling our cat, hiking with our dogs, riding the horse, and trying to maintain some semblance of physical fitness.
+I am quite fond of food, books, movies, music, and travel as well as chances to give back and pay forward.
 I became a veterinarian because I love animals and also because of my passion for science and people.
-The opportunity to continually further my veterinary knowledge and the ability to work as a team to provide the highest quality care for my clients and patients is what I thrive on.
-Being a veterinarian brings great challenges but also fantastic rewards and I can’t imagine a profession I could be more proud of or find more joy in.
-I have worked in a variety of excellent veterinary clinics in the area including a feline-only practice, the Humane Society of SW Washington, and the Feral Cat Coalition of Oregon.
-I am thankful to have been able to foster my interest in feline and shelter medicine and especially to have found Pearl Animal Hospital as my second home.
+Being a veterinarian brings great challenges but also fantastic rewards and I can’t imagine a profession of which I could be more proud, or in which I could find more joy.
+My perpetual advancement of veterinary knowledge and ability to work as a team facilitates the highest quality care for my clients and patients, in all life stages, in sickness and in health.
+I have worked in a variety of excellent veterinary clinics over the years including a feline-only practice, the Humane Society of SW Washington, the Oregon Humane Society, the Feral Cat Coalition of Oregon, and organizations that serve the needs of third world countries.
+It’s been an honor to help care for so many animals, to be able to contribute to communities in need, and to aide in the education of future veterinarians.
+I am especially thankful to have found Pearl Animal Hospital as my second home.

 Leslie Nies, DVM